kvietmeier/Terraform/vastdata/cluster_config.old/README.md

-# WIP - Testing DB Setup

-Could be broken at any point in time

 ### VAST Data Cluster Demo/POC Setup

 This repository contains Terraform configurations to automate the setup of a basic VAST Data cluster environment for **demo or proof-of-concept (POC)** scenarios.
 The configuration includes: